-Dr. Janet Leasher is a Professor and Director of Community Outreach at Nova Southeastern University College of Optometry in Fort Lauderdale, Florida.
+Dr. Janet Leasher is a Professor at Nova Southeastern University College of Optometry in Fort Lauderdale, Florida.
 She received her Doctor of Optometry degree from Pacific University College of Optometry in 1986.
-In 1999, she received her Masters in Public Health in International Health and Development from Tulane University School of Public Health and Tropical Medicine.
-She is a 2007 Fellow of the American Academy of Optometry and in 2017 became a Distinguished Fellow of the National Academy of Practice in Optometry.
+In 1999, she received her Master's in Public Health in International Health and Development from Tulane University School of Public Health and Tropical Medicine.
+She is a 2007 Fellow of the American Academy of Optometry and a 2017 Distinguished Fellow of the National Academy of Practice in Optometry.

 Dr. Leasher's teaching assignments in the Doctor of Optometry program include public health didactic courses in community health promotion, health systems, policy, economics and ethics.
 She is a clinical preceptor for third year students in primary care, and she team-teaches a course in case analysis and clinical decision-making.
 She is also faculty in the Master of Science Clinical Vision Research program and holds a faculty appointment within the Public Health program of the Dr. Kiran C. Patel College of Osteopathic Medicine.

 Her research interests surround program evaluation, global epidemiology, and global access to quality vision care, and she published 75+ papers in these areas with over 65,000 citations.
 Since 2007, she has served as the regional coordinator for the Americas in the Vision Loss Expert Group for the Global Burden of Disease, Risk Factors and Injuries Study.
 She is recognized in the top 40 among the top 200 optometric researchers worldwide.